Pattens

 Victorian pattens were simple wooden sandals, rather like flip-flops in appearance, though made of wood, and much closer in style to the modern ones sold today by, for example, Hammam Ltd of Istanbul.

-More elaborate models worn by women in nineteenth century Turkey would often raise the feet several inches off the ground and be highly decorated, as in the example shown above, from the Shoes from around the world section of the Northampton Shoe Museum.
+More elaborate models worn by women in nineteenth century Turkey would often raise the feet several inches off the ground and be highly decorated, as in the example shown above, as in the example shown above, from the Northampton Museum & Art Gallery's internationally important Shoe Collection.